 If you need to undergo a medical exam, the qualification process can take days or weeks, depending on how long it takes to complete the medical exam and whether the insurance company needs to follow up with your physician to process your application.

 Life insurance is for your loved ones; your policy can provide financial protection for your children, your partner or spouse, your family, or even for your small business if you were no longer around.
-If you need any support when choosing a policy, a Quility advisor is available to answer your questions.
+If you need any support when choosing a policy, a Quility agent is available to answer your questions.

 If you are ready to get started, our online application for term life insurance takes less than ten minutes to complete.
 Protect your legacy and get a policy in place in just a few simple steps today.